palmenros/formal_verification_systolic_array_gemm/README.md

 Additionally, several additional handcrafted assertions have been added to try to speed up the formal verification tools, and all configurations have been thoroughly benchmarked to understand the limitations of current formal verification tools when managing complex dataflow circuits and to evaluate the impact of I/O interfaces on verification performance.

+### Report and presentation

+An in-depth report of the project is available in `Report.pdf`.
+Additionally, a presentation of the project is also available in `Presentation.pdf`.

 ### Folder Structure

 - `systolic_array/RTL` contains the parameterizable RTL implementation of the Systolic Array and the different interfaces.